 The Best Verizon Android Phones [November 2019]

-If you’re looking for a platform with a bit more choice in your software features, hardware design, and well, a 3.5mm jack built right into the phone, you’re going to want to give Android a long, hard look.
-We saw dozens of Android phones released throughout last year, but as usual, not all phones are created equal.
+One of the biggest benefits of Android is the power of choice.
+If you’re looking for a platform with a bit more choice in your hardware or software, you’re going to want to give Android a long, hard look.
+We’ve seen dozens of Android phones released this year, but of course, not every phone is created equal.
 When you’re looking for a phone, you want to look at the five pillars of smartphones, courtesy of YouTube’s own Marques Brownlee (or MKBHD): performance, display, battery life, camera, and build quality.
 This year, more and more devices are hitting four of these five pillars all of the time, making it that much more difficult to walk into your local carrier store and to choose a phone that’s right with you.
 If you’re uninformed or unfamiliar with the options at hand, it might even leave you with a terrible product.

 Luckily, we’ve got you covered.
 Verizon has a seriously great lineup of devices this year, and with their support for unlocked models, you might even be able to pick up a phone from Amazon on the cheap.
 It’s important to pay attention to which phones do and don’t work on the Verizon network before you buy them, but once you have a solid idea, you’ll find that there’s a great Android phone no matter your budget.
 With all of this said, let’s take a look at some of the best devices on Verizon in 2019.